Category Archives: Mystical Theology

 Namaste, Laura

-Why are WORDS so important?
-Perhaps because, when we slow down and really contemplate them, they are never just words.
-We might discover how much consciousness and meaning they hold.
-They can flow from a deep river of Truth and reveal the timeless calling of our Universal Heart, or they can reinforce habits of fear, doubt, and separation.
-They have the potential to open us up to healing beyond what we can even imagine is possible, or shut us down into the shame of the wounded victim.
-They can serve as a glorious invitation to life, or a harsh dismissal of it.
+Why are words so important?
+Perhaps because they are never just words when we slow down and deeply contemplate them.
+We might uncover how much consciousness and meaning they carry.
+They can flow from a deep river of truth and reveal the timeless calling of our universal heart, or they can reinforce habits of fear, doubt, and separation.
+They have the potential to open us up to healing beyond what we can even imagine possible, or shut us down into the shame of the wounded victim.
+They can serve as a glorious invitation to life or a harsh dismissal of it.

 … I learned that poetry is an act, an incantation, a kiss of peace, a medicine.
 I learned that poetry is one of the rare, very rare things in the world which can prevail over cold and hatred. . . .
 A medicine, neither more nor less.
 An element which, communicated to the human organism, modified the vital circulation, making it slower, or more rapid.
 It was, in short, something whose effects were as concrete as those of a chemical substance, I was convinced of this.